AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Methods

-These models incorporate the effects of temperature, porosity, burnup, stoichiometry, and gadolinium content.
-Unlike the thermal conductivity model, which offers both semi-empirical and analytical options, the specific heat capacity is available only as an empirical model.
-The specific heat, $C_{p}$ (J/mol-K), is expressed by
+While the thermal conductivity models provide a range of semi-empirical and analytical methods, the specific heat capacity is described only through empirical models.
+The formula for specific heat, $C_{p}$ (J/kg-K), is given by

-where $T$ is the temperature (K), $Y$ is the oxygen-to-metal ratio, $R$ is the universal gas constant (8.3145 J/mol-K), and the coefficients are empirically properties.
-The default constant values are listed in Table \ref{tab:cp_uo2}.
-In this study, the thermal conductivity and specific heat are set to be the user-defined and the empirical model (Eq. \ref{eq:c_p_uo2}), respectively.
+Here, $T$ denotes the temperature in Kelvin, $Y$ the oxygen-to-metal ratio, $R$ the universal gas constant (8.3145 J/mol-K), and the coefficients $K_{1}$, $K_{2}$, $K_{3}$, $\theta$, and $E_{D}$ are empirically determined parameters.
+The standard values for these parameters are outlined in Table \ref{tab:cp_uo2}.
+In this research, while the thermal conductivity is chosen based on user-defined criteria, the specific heat employs the empirical model delineated in Eq. \ref{eq:c_p_uo2}.

 For the elasticity tensor model, the predefined constant values of Young's modulus and Poisson's ratio are set at $E = 2.0 \times 10^{11}$ Pa and $\nu = 0.345$ \cite{bison}, respectively.
 There is no change in these values across the material's entire temperature range of use with this setting.